W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 -   Provides a **dedicated physical frequency tuning interface** for live satellite passes

-This project modernizes legacy GS-232 workflows while adding intuitive hardware-based frequency control.
+This project modernizes traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
+The future of the project made add other serial command syntaxes as well.

 ------------------------------------------------------------------------